myparcelnl/woocommerce/readme.txt

 - Choose your package type (Parcel, mailbox package or unpaid letter)
 - Define preset MyParcel shipping options (signature required, extra insurance, Saturday delivery)
 - Modify the MyParcel Belgium shipping options per order before exporting
-- Extra checkout fields to separate street name, house number and house number suffix for more precise address data
+- Extra checkout fields to separate street name, house number and box number for more precise address data
 - View the status of the shipment in the order details page
 - Add track&trace link to the order confirmation email